-Why you should pick this: It offers everything you want in an OLED laptop but with a fully functioning tablet mode too.
+Why you should pick this: It offers everything you want in an OLED laptop but with a fully functioning tablet mode, too.

-Who’s it for: Those who want OLED brilliance in a laptop and tablet in one device.
+Who’s it for: Those who want OLED brilliance in a laptop and tablet — in one device.

-Why we picked the HP Spectre x360 15:
+Why we picked the HP Spectre x360 13:

 Who’s it for: Gamers through and through.

-Why we picked the Razer Blade 15:
+Why we picked the Razer Blade 15 (2020):

-- The best 4K laptops
+- The best Linux laptops you can buy

 - The best business laptops for 2020

-- The best 13-inch laptops for 2020
+- The best laptops for 2020